 This is a secondary SATA controller, the ASM1061 is a 2-port SATA3/6 Gbit/s controller with legacy support for older operating systems.
-This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. This board is not guaranteed to fully support any OS prior to Windows 10 x64, as we offer no drivers for legacy OS (See Page 51 for specifics on the connectors).
+This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. This board is not guaranteed to fully support any OS prior to Windows 10 x64, as we offer no drivers for legacy OS (See Page 48 for specifics on the connectors).

-11. U.2 Port (SFF-8643)
+11. U.2 Port (SFF-8639)

-U.2, originally known as SFF-8643, is a high bandwidth connection specifically engineered for next generation SSDs.
+U.2, originally known as SFF-8639, is a high bandwidth connection specifically engineered for next generation SSDs.
 U.2 brings PCIe x4 (Gen3) NVMe performance to a 2.5" SSD form factor and provides a solution to potential heating problems that may be present in some M.2 solutions.
-Port function depends upon BIOS Configuration.
-Note: SFF-8643 ports are located on the motherboard side; SFF-8639 ports are located on the storage side.
+Port function depends on installed CPU-type and BIOS Configuration.